altunenes/sorceress/docs/explanations of illusions.md

 ![Munker](./assets/munker800x800.png)

-Above you can see 3 different colored circles.
-However, all circles actually have the same color RGB(255,255,255).
-Stripes are added to the circles to create the illusion of different colors.
+The illusion above features three circles with different colors.
+However, all circles actually have the same color of RGB(255,255,255).
+The illusion of different colors is created by adding stripes to the circles.

-Actually, this illusion is not called "Munker" but it's very similar to the Munker illusion.
-It's also a different version of the colorgrids illusion.
-It's because, we have greater shape perception than color acuity, which indicates that we detect shapes in greater detail and colors in less detail.
-As a result, even if the spheres' contours are all similar, the color "kind of bleeds over, or assimilates, to adjacent regions (Novick & Kitaoka, 2021).
-The paper that I added in the references section has a very detailed explanation.
+This illusion is similar to the Munker illusion, and is a variant of the colorgrids illusion.
+This is because our shape perception is stronger than our color acuity, meaning that we are able to detect shapes in greater detail than colors.
+As a result, the color "bleeds over" or blends into adjacent regions (Novick & Kitaoka, 2021).
+The paper I have included in the references section provides a detailed explanation of this effect.

-I didn't want to adjust ratios to give more freedom to the user.
-So, you can adjust the parameters and see what happens.
-In this version, dimensions are optimized for square shapes so you may see some distortions if you use rectangular shapes.
-Below you can see the 1200x1200 version of the illusion.
+I have not adjusted the ratios in this illusion to give the user more freedom to experiment.
+You can adjust the parameters and see what happens.
+In this version, the dimensions are optimized for square shapes, so you may see some distortions if you use rectangular shapes.
+Below, you can see the 1200x1200 version of the illusion.

 ![Munker2](./assets/munker1200x1200.png)

-I would like to also thank [Fred Weinhaus](http://www.fmwconcepts.com/fmw/fmw.html), a hero of image processing, for helping me to code this illusion.
-I was trying to code this illusion in a very hard way, using hough transform, detecting the edges, and certain colors, and applying some ugly trigonometric functions.
-However, Fred recommended me "why you just don't mask the circles".
-I was like "oh, that's a good idea".
-So, I coded this illusion in a very easy way.
-You can check the whole story in stackoverflow [here](https://stackoverflow.com/questions/74500038/detecting-a-specific-color-in-a-circular-area-and-adding-horizontal-lines-inside?noredirect=1#comment131518493_74500038).
+I would like to thank [Fred Weinhaus](http://www.fmwconcepts.com/fmw/fmw.html) for helping me code this illusion.
+Originally, I was trying to use complex methods such as hough transform and edge detection, but Fred suggested a simpler approach using masks.
+This made it much easier to create the illusion.
+You can read  the whole story in stackoverflow[here](https://stackoverflow.com/questions/74500038/detecting-a-specific-color-in-a-circular-area-and-adding-horizontal-lines-inside?noredirect=1#comment131518493_74500038).

 ## 27-Munker2

 ![Munkerrect](./assets/munker2.png)

-This is a different version of the Munker illusion.
-The effect is the same but it's rectangular.
-You can adjust the parameters and see what happens.
-Above, the two rectangles have the same color but they have different stripe colors.
-But you may perceive them as different colors.
+The Munker illusion, also known as the rectilinear variant, creates the perception of different colors in two rectangles with the same color.
+By adding stripes of different colors, our brain fills in the gaps and perceives the rectangles as different colors.
+This illusion highlights the greater shape perception compared to color acuity in our visual system.
+Users can adjust the parameters of this illusion to see how it affects their perception.

 ## 28-Pareidolia